architect/arc.codes/src/views/docs/en/guides/plugins/set.md

 ## Valid returns

-All `set` methods can return a single resource object, or an array of resource objects.
+All `set` methods can return a single resource object, and those that create resources (like `set.http`) can return an array of resource objects.

 There is no limit to the number of resources a `set` plugin can return, however AWS does have limits on the number of resources in a CloudFormation deployment (and a hard cap on the size of a given CloudFormation document).